egriffin2/egriffin2.github.io/TheRealThing/README.md

 <h2><a href = "https://www.youtube.com/watch?v=zaRsl1F_GAI">Here's</a> a quick peek at the process from beginning to end.</h2>
 <p>For a more in depth look at the development of this piece, feel free to check out this <a href = "https://github.com/egriffin2/egriffin2.github.io/blob/master/TheRealThing/191FinalPaper.pdf">paper</a>
 detailing out the process and visual growth behind the project.</p>
-<a href = "https://egriffin2.github.io/TheRealThing/">Help me out here, Github, it's 4 am.
-Why is this not working?</a>
+<a href = "https://egriffin2.github.io/TheRealThing/">Help me out here, Github, it's 4 am.</a>